S3-working-group/s3-practical-guide/content/src/patterns/meeting-formats/planning-and-review-meetings.md

-# Planning And Review Meetings
+# Planning and Review Meetings

 <summary>
 Meet with your team at regular intervals (1-4 weeks) in time-boxed meetings to plan and review work.